17 Ancient Metagenomic Pipelines

 4. Specify we want to run the aDNA mode with mapping of reads back to the original contigs rather than for co-assembly

-Most nf-core pipelines will actually download reference databases, build reference indices for alignment, and in some cases reference genomes for you if you do not specify them as pipeline input.
-These download and reference building steps are often very time consuming, so it’s recommended that once you’ve let the database download it once, you should move the files somewhere safe and you can re-use in subsequent pipeline runs.
+Most nf-core pipelines will actually download reference databases, build reference indices for alignment, and in some cases reference genomes for we if we do not specify them as pipeline input.
+These download and reference building steps are often very time consuming, so it’s recommended that once we’ve let the database download it once, we should move the files somewhere safe and we can re-use in subsequent pipeline runs.

 The steps we are skipping are: host/arefact removal (Bowtie2 removal of phiX), taxonomic classification of reads (centrifuge, kraken2, krona), the additional assemblers (metaSPAdes and SPAdeshybrid, as these require very large computational resources), additional binners (MaxBin2 and CONCOCT, while they are used in the de novo assembly chapter, they take a long time to run), ship raw contig annotation (with Prodigal, as we do this at the bin level), and contig taxonomic classification (with GTDB and BUSCO as they require very large databases).